 New to Parallels Desktop?
 Where to store your documents?

-With Parallels Desktop on your Mac, you effectively have two (or more!) computers.
+With Parallels Desktop on your Mac, you can effectively have two or more virtual machines running on your computer.
 So, where should you store the documents you create or work on?
 In the Mac’s Documents folder?
 In the Documents folder in Windows 10?
 Someplace else?

 There are several choices, and each choice has its own set of advantages and disadvantages.
 In this blog post, I will explain each choice in some detail, so that you may make the best decision for your needs.